 CoServ is committed to the safe and reliable operation of natural gas pipelines in your community.
-If you smell gas, leave the area immediately and call 911 and CoServ Gas at (884) 330-0763.
-If a gas pipeline appears damaged in any way—even if it appears to be minor—call CoServ Gas at (884) 330-0763.
+If you smell gas, leave the area immediately and, once you're a safe distance away, call 911 and CoServ Gas at (844) 330-0763.
+If a gas pipeline appears damaged in any way—even if it appears to be minor—call CoServ Gas at (844) 330-0763.
 Emergency calls are answered 24/7.

 Tips for Home Improvement Projects